betomoedano/livestore-expo-starter/README.md

 A modern monorepo project featuring a web application, mobile Expo app, and sync server for real-time data synchronization.

-Refer to [Local First Conf 2025 Workshop: Expo | Livestore](https://github.com/keith-kurak/expo-local-first-conf-2025-lessons/tree/main) to follow the workshop.
+Refer to the [/lessons](/lessons/) directory for step-by-step workshop instructions and exercises.

 ## Project Structure